dynamsoft-docs/barcode-reader-docs/parameters/reference/code128-subset.md

 # Code128Subset

-`Code128Subset` is a parameter to specify the subset of Code 128.
+`Code128Subset` defines the subset of Code 128.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |